karamelikli/kardl/docs/reference/bootstrap.md

   significance.
 Setting a threshold can help focus the analysis on more relevant variables, but it may also exclude potentially important effects if set too stringently.

+- seed:

+  An optional integer to set the random seed for reproducibility of the bootstrap results.
+If not provided, the bootstrap will use the current random state.

 ## Value